awhewell/owin/README.md

 With the exception of **Owin.Utility**, which is intended to be agnostic to the OWIN implementation that it is used with, the packages make extensive use of interfaces.
-The program does not instantiate classes directly, instead they use a class factory to create instances of interfaces.
+The program does not instantiate classes directly, instead it uses a class factory to create instances of interfaces.

 The OWIN library was written for use with [Virtual Radar Server](https://github.com/vradarserver/vrs) so it uses the same class factory that VRS uses.
 See the repository for more details: